liutiantian233/CPP-Project/Wrong book/README.md

 - ignore all input from cin except for the value 100
 - prevent cin from getting the value 100 from the input stream
 - stop input for the next 100 milliseconds

+# `string::npos`

+**True**

+- it is returned when a find operation fails on a string

+**False**

+- it is the maximum number of positions in a string
+- in a substring operation, it signifies from the beginning of the string